magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

-# Tutorial 21 - A minimalist interface to React with Reagent (Part I)
+# Tutorial 21 - A reasoned porting of the Offical React tutorial to Reagent (Part I)

 In the [previous tutorial][1] we enhanced the `build.boot` file to be able to install a CLJ/CLJS library to the local `maven`